 Throughout the experience, Pedro taught us everything we needed to know, from how the grapes are grown and harvested through to what we should (in theory) be tasting with each wine.
 All done in an informal fashion, whilst feeding us deliciously paired canapés.
 Perfection!

 My wine of the day was the Birichino Grenache Vielles Vignes pictured below.
 A surprise choice for me as it’s actually Californian and I don’t usually go for American wines.
-This wine was 100% grenache which we were told is quite unusual and made using old vines in the traditional Italian method (where grapes are sun dried before being processed).
+This wine was 100% Grenache which we were told is quite unusual and made using old vines in the traditional Italian method (where grapes are sun-dried before being processed).
 The Birichino website calls it a ‘Brilliant red with a bright rim.
 Spice- and mineral-accented raspberry and cherry scents show very good clarity and a sexy floral topknot’.
 I would definitely agree with that!
-In fact, I loved it so much I brought a bottle home.
+In fact, I loved it so much I bought a bottle home.
 We are saving it for something special.

 Fancy attending a masterclass?
 Check out the Olive Branch website here for more details.
 Priced at £55 per person, they run every other month on Saturday early afternoons and from chatting with Pedro, he has plenty of ideas up his sleeves when it comes to class topics, from different types of wine through to regions and grape varieties.

-I would recommend this place ANYWAY as a great place for a special dinner.
-They are in the Great Food Club too so if you’re a member, don’t forget to flash your card!
+I would recommend the Olive Branch ANYWAY as a great place for a special dinner.
+They are in the Great Food Club too so if you’re a member, don’t forget to flash your card for special offers!